Career in Robotics

 The BLS reports that employers generally seek those with at least an associate degree who are skilled in new technologies and who require little or no additional training.
 Experience in the field can also lead to positions as robotics sales representatives, team managers and independent consultants.

-Payscale.com reported the median salary for robotics technicians was $55,000 as of December of 2014.
-It also reported a median salary of $75,296 for robotics engineers as of August of 2019.
+PayScale.com reported the median salary for robotics technicians was $53,030 as of August of 2019.
+It also reported a median salary of $82,114 for robotics engineers as of August of 2019.
 While job growth in both of these fields is not expected to be particularly high, the drive for technological innovation will continue to ensure demand for trained professionals in the field.